Make / Model: VR Systems EViD

 Russian Phishing and Hacking in 2016

-In June 2017, The Intercept published a leaked NSA document that revealed Russian hackers had sent malicious emails to employees of a voting technology company in August 2016 with the intent of hacking into their company email accounts.
-VR Systems was not named; however, the North Carolina State Board of Elections launched its own investigation, seizing 40 laptops from Durham County and suspending EViD’s certification in more than 20 North Carolina counties.
-During its investigations, the state discovered about another 2016 security issue: The day leading up to Election Day in 2016, Durham County was experiencing problems loading its voter data onto USB drives (“activators”), which were to be used with its EViD electronic poll books.
+In August 2016, VR Systems reported to the FBI that its employees were the target of a malicious email campaign that was believed to be linked to Russia.
+Protus3, a cybersecurity firm, examined the activity logs on the EViD poll books and software and determined that some of the county’s laptops had not been properly cleaned of previous data before the 2016 election.
+In June 2017, The Intercept published a leaked NSA document that revealed Russian hackers had, in August 2016, sent malicious emails to employees of a voting technology company (VR Systems was not named) with the intent of hacking into their company email accounts.
+The North Carolina State Board of Elections launched its own investigation, seizing 40 laptops from Durham County and suspending EViD’s certification in more than 20 North Carolina counties.
+The state discovered that, on the day before Election Day in 2016, Durham County experienced problems loading its voter data onto USB drives, which were to be used with its EViD electronic poll books.
 To troubleshoot the problem, VR Systems connected remotely for several hours to a central computer in Durham County to communicate with and download the voter list from North Carolina’s State Board of Elections, potentially opening a gateway.

 In June 2019, 18 months after a request from North Carolina, the Department of Homeland Security announced that it would conduct a forensic analysis of the computers used in Durham County during the 2016 presidential election.
-The FBI added two Florida counties to Durham County as victims of 2016 breaches by Russian hackers.
+VR Systems also hired FireEye, a cybersecurity company, to conduct an investigation.
+The FBI determined that two Florida counties were victims of 2016 breaches by Russian hackers.

 VR Systems was founded in 1992.
 The small business started with a voter registration system, VoterFocus, and, in 2004 in response to devastation caused by Hurricane Charley in South Florida, VR Systems created the EViD electronic poll book designed to check in voters at central locations.
 In 2010, VR became a 100% employee owned company (ESOP).